 Most solutions block functionalities from users with free accounts, smaller packages, or smaller contact lists.
 And, most of these solutions are priced in American dollars.
 Cyberimpact, on the other hand, offers pricing in Canadian dollars, which makes a significant difference, making it cheaper than other solutions.

 In 2006, Cyberimpact was developed by a team of passionate Canadians.
 We are very proud of our product and hire locally in order to better meet the needs of our clients.

 Our system can easily be integrated with websites and applications thanks to our API and integration support team with extensive experience in this area.

 Cyberimpact gives you peace of mind for the security of your data.
 Indeed, we have our own server farm.
 It is hosted in Canada, in Montreal, in specialized premises, and is behind a SOC 2 security process.
-Furthermore, we are currently completing the ISO 27001 certification.

 Also, we are proud to be partner with the Canadian Federation of Independent Business (CFIB) that has been recommending Cyberimpact to its 110,000 members since 2016.
 They recognize that our knowledge of Canada’s Anti-Spam Legislation makes compliance hassle-free.

 What are you waiting for?
 Get started today!
 Contact us by email at email@example.com, by phone at 1-855-964-0868, or by chat through our website.